link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 c -> s.s2: 10% traffic
 ```

-We need to monitor the canary group for performance, errors, and user feedback.
+The canary group is closely monitored for performance metrics, errors, and user feedback.
-If everything works well, the canary group will gradually expand and receives more traffic.
+If everything works well and the new version is stable,
+the canary group is gradually expanded,
+and an increasing percentage of traffic is routed to the new version.

 ```d2
 direction: right